Drought in agriculture

 There is help out there whenever it is needed.
 Reach out to a friend or use an anonymous service to share your experience and feelings with people who care.

-Before working in and around water bodies, become aware of legal restrictions that may apply.
+Before diverting or using water, or working in and around water bodies, become familiar with the legal requirements that may apply.

-In British Columbia, ownership of surface water is vested in the Province.
+All water in British Columbia is vested in the Crown on behalf of the residents of the province.
 In most jurisdictions, municipal and provincial, there may be:

 • Requirements for minimum setback distances from public roadways

-• Permit or license requirements for the drawing or storage of water
+• Permit or licence requirements for the diversion and use and/or storage of surface water and groundwater

 Contact information